rafael-santiago/macgonuts/doc/MANUAL.md

 Same effect, still spoofed but now redirecting packets and do not abusing network throughput.

 Eve hits ``ctrl+c`` to exit the application (by the way, this is how you exit spoof command, sorry!).
-However, Bob stills think that Eve's computer is Alice's computer and at this moment he will notice that "Alice" stopped respond to his requests.
+However, Bob still thinks that Eve's computer is Alice's computer and at this moment he will notice that "Alice" stopped respond to his requests.
 If Eve wants to become incognito, she can pass the option ``--undo-spoof``:

 ```